Browser

 Privacy Features

 Incognito mode (private browsing) prevents the browser from saving your browsing history and cookies locally.
 However, it does not make you invisible - your ISP and the servers you visit can still see your activity.
-Tracking prevention features block third-party cookies to prevent cross-site tracking.
+Tracking prevention works differently in each browser: Safari blocks third-party cookies by default, while Firefox uses Total Cookie Protection to isolate cookies per site, which limits cross-site tracking.

 Safe Browsing Tips